Towards Causal Inference for Spatio-Temporal Data: Conflict and Forest Loss in Colombia: Introduction

 A summary of the dataset can be seen in Figure~\ref{fig:col_fl}.
 Visually, there is a strong positive dependence between the occurrence of a conflict and the loss of forest canopy.
-This observation is supported by simple summary statistics: the average forest loss across measurements classified as conflict events exceeds that from non-conflict events by almost 50\%; a difference that is declared highly significant by a standard t-test (Figure~\ref{fig:col_fl}, left).
-The strong signficance of the statistical dependence between forest loss and conflict has been reported before \citep[e.g.,][]{landholm2019diverging}.
+This observation is supported by simple summary statistics: the average forest loss across measurements classified as conflict events significantly exceeds that from non-conflict events by almost 50\% (Figure~\ref{fig:col_fl}, left), conforming previous findings \citep[e.g.,][]{landholm2019diverging}.
 When seeking a causal explanation for the observed data, however, we regard such an analysis as flawed in two ways.
-First, both conflicts and forest loss predominantly occur in areas with good transport infrastructure (Figure~\ref{fig:col_fl}, right), indicating that the potential causal effect of $X$ on $Y$ is confounded by $W$.
-In fact, we expect the existence of several other confounders (e.g., population density, market infrastructure, mining operations, cocaine plantations, etc.), many of which may be unobserved.
+First, both conflicts and forest loss predominantly occur in areas with high accessibility (Figure~\ref{fig:col_fl}, right), indicating that the potential causal effect of $X$ on $Y$ is confounded by $W$.
+In fact, we expect the existence of several other confounders (e.g., population density, market infrastructure, etc.), many of which may be unobserved.
 Failing to account for confounding variables leads to biased estimates of the causal effect.
 Second, strong spatial dependencies in $X$ and $Y$ reduce the effective sample size, and a standard t-test thus exaggerates the significance of the observed difference in sample averages.
 To test hypotheses about $X$ and $Y$, we need statistical tests which are adapted to the spatio-temporal nature of data.